Pearl Street Station

-Pearl Street Station was the first commercial central power plant in the United States.
-It was located at 255–257 Pearl Street in the Financial District of Manhattan, New York City, just south of Fulton Street on a site measuring 50 by 100 ft.
+Pearl Street Station was Thomas Edison's first commercial power plant in the United States.
+It was located at 255–257 Pearl Street in the Financial District of Manhattan in New York City, just south of Fulton Street on a site measuring 50 by 100 ft.
 The station was built by the Edison Illuminating Company, under the direction of Francis Upton, hired by Thomas Edison.